xevrem/ecs-framework/README.md

 # ecs-framework
 ===============

-an ECS framework for javascript
+an ECS framework for javascript (in-work)

 see [Vaerydian Engine](https://github.com/xevrem/vaerydian-engine ) for example usage